 Do you know the difference between a moneyline wager and a point spread wager?
 Or the difference between a prop and a totals wager?
 Heard of futures?
 What about parlays?
 Do you know how teasers and pleasers work?

 If they’re being completely honest, most beginners will answer no to all of these questions.
 In fact, most beginners aren’t even aware that there are so many types of wagers that can be placed on sports events.
 But there are.
 Bookmakers generally offer a wide range of different wagering options.
 Some are very simple, while others are a little more complex.

 Odds are a vital component of any sports wager.
-They tell us how much we stand to win, relative to our stake, and they also give some indication of how likely any given outcome is to happen.
+They tell you how much you stand to win relative to your stake, and they also give some indication of how likely any given outcome is to happen.
 Most people understand that high odds mean something is unlikely to happen, and that low odds mean something is most likely going to happen.

 This step is very straightforward.
 It’s not something that requires in-depth thinking, as we typically recommend that beginners start by focusing solely on sports they know a lot about.

 However, we realize that not everyone who wants to start betting on sports is already a sports fan.
 So this step is a little harder for them.
 That’s why we’ve written the following article.
 It looks at the various pros and cons of different sports from a betting perspective, in addition to the potential benefits of specializing in one sport versus betting on several different ones.

 Now we’re into the REALLY practical advice.
 This fourth step involves learning how to actually make selections and place wagers.
 This isn’t an especially complicated process, but it can be a little daunting for beginners.
 That’s why this article was created.
 We explain exactly how to place wagers with a bookmaker, and also offer some basic advice for making selections.